bashnesnos/grepp/README.md

 wgrep
 =====

-Trying groovy and gradle to build useful CLI log-analysing tool.
+Mixing groovy and java to build useful CLI log-analysing tool.

 Configured gradle build, which will fetch needed libs etc. is included.
 Once pulled you can run "$wgrep_home/gradle test" to gather dependencies and see if it compiles and all is good.